 Entrepreneurship has never received more limelight than today.
-Earlier, entrepreneurship was considered only for the elite with a financial backing.
+Earlier, entrepreneurship was considered only for the elite with financial backing.
 The impression has completely changed in the last five years and entrepreneurship is now open to anyone with an innovative idea and a good skill set.
 This is the reason that more and more talented entrepreneurs are trying their luck in launching new ventures.

 One of the main elements that you need to run or even make a business successful is funding.
 Where many have great ideas to start a venture, it is unlikely that all of them have access to huge funding.
-Fortunately, there are methods that you can utilize to source fund for your business.
+Fortunately, there are methods that you can utilize to source funds for your business.
 In this article, we will talk about that.
 Let’s have a look at 5 tips and strategies that you can use to source your next venture.

 1. A Proper Business Plan

 Ideas are worth nothing if you do not know how to utilize them.
 Everyone has an idea and it is only the execution that matters at the end of the day.
-This is why, you should always have a solid business plan to back up your idea.
+This is why you should always have a solid business plan to back up your idea.
 The business plan should answer the major questions that an investor might ask.
-The questions can be about your five-year growth plan, your marketing strategies, your break even point and even about your future financial progression.
+The questions can be about your five-year growth plan, your marketing strategies, your break-even point and even about your future financial progression.
 A proper business plan should be able to answer all of these.

 Also, when you are preparing a business plan, make sure that you are talking numbers in it.
-If you are only elaborating your idea in the plan, then there is no use of it in real life.
+If you are only elaborating on your idea in the plan, then there is no use of it in real life.
 You should always back your idea with numbers and analytics.

 2. Talk Numbers

 Always know the numbers of your business.
 Be it your cost per unit or cost to acquire a single customer, you should know everything by heart.
 If you consider yourself bad with numbers, make sure that there is a finance or an accountant guy to help you from the very beginning.
-There are entrepreneurs out there who think that they are making profit where in reality, they are actually losing money if you add up their time and other variable costs in the business.
-That should never happen with you.
+There are entrepreneurs out there who think that they are making a profit where in reality, they are actually losing money if you add up their time and other variable costs in the business.
+That should never happen to you.